EmanueleCosenza/NN4G/README.md

 - [Datasets](https://github.com/EmanueleCosenza/NN4G/blob/master/README.md#datasets)

 ## CLI usage
 `pynn4g` is a basic CLI that can be used to experiment with the model.
-Informations about the available commands and options are obtainable running `pynn4g` with the `--help` option.
+Information about the available commands and options are obtainable running `pynn4g` with the `--help` option.
 The CLI offers 4 main functionalities through 4 commands.

 `train` trains a single network on a dataset (early stopping is optional).
 Learning curves can be plotted with the `--plot` option.
 In the following example, a network is trained on the NCI1 dataset using early stopping. `tests/NCI1.json` is a JSON file which contains the network hyperparameters.
 ```